stephbuon/stephbuon.github.io/docs/_posts/2018-10-31-course-materials-text-mining-as-historical-method.markdown

 **Week 8**

-**Week 9** puts spaCy to work to answer a larger research question.
-From a 2008 sample of Subreddits, "Worldnews," "News," and "Politics," which grammatical adjectives and grammatical verbs co-occure with different pronouns?
+**Week 9** uses spaCy to answer a guided research question.
+From a 2008 sample of Subreddits, "Worldnews," "News," and "Politics," which grammatical adjectives and grammatical verbs co-occure in discourses about different genders?
 What kinds of actions are associated with male and female pronouns?
-And, how are different genders described in these Subreddits?
+What adjectives are used to describe men and women?

 Finds (enter image)